 Want to know what this is all about?
 Well…

-I was born in 1972 (you do the math), I’m the mother of three sons, a wife, daughter, sister, aunt, mother in-law, friend, crazy animal lover, Jesus lover, cancer fighter, and hopefully soon…a heart transplant recipient.
+I was born in 1972 (you do the math), I’m the mother of three sons, a wife, daughter, sister, aunt, mother in-law, friend, crazy animal lover, Jesus lover, terminal blood disorder fighter, and heart transplant recipient.

 I have Immunoglobulin Light Chain Amyloidosis (AL), aka, Primary Amyloidosis with heart involvement that has officially been in remission since April 13, 2015.
-Because of my AL, I need a heart transplant.
-The blood disorder I have, which is very similar to Multiple Myeloma, the second cousin to Leukemia, has damaged my heart to the extent that I need a new one.
+AL is very similar to Multiple Myeloma, the second cousin to Leukemia.
+Due to the damage done to my heart by AL I required a heart transplant on October 8, 2018.

 Sometimes it’s kind of funny, sometimes it’s sad, and sometimes it can get really scary.
 Not just for me but for my family and friends around me.
 This weblog is a sort of like therapy for me to purge some of the thoughts in my head and maybe in the process of doing that someone else in a similar situation might not feel as alone with their feelings as I’ve felt.